dougeby/IntuneDocs/intune/actions-for-noncompliance.md

 ## Overview

 By default, when Intune detects a device that isn't compliant, Intune immediately marks the device as noncompliant.
 Azure Active Directory (AD) [conditional access](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) then blocks the device.
-When a device isn't compliant, **actions for noncompliance** also gives you flexibility to decide what to do.
+When a device isn't compliant, **action for noncompliance also gives you flexibility to decide what to do.
 For example, don't block the device immediately, and give the user a grace period to be compliant.

 There are several types of actions: